Sukhoi Su-15: Operational history

-The Su-15 was also credited with shooting down five reconnaissance balloons sent to spy on Soviet territory in 1975.
+The Su-15 was also credited with shooting down five reconnaissance balloons sent to spy on Soviet territory (by Sweden) in 1975.

-A close supersonic fly-by of Yuri Gagarin's MiG-15 by a Su-15 led to Gagarin's death in 1968.
-Computer models show that the Su-15 passed "within meters" of the MiG.

 Although it was produced in large numbers (1,290 of all types), the Su-15, like other highly sensitive Soviet aircraft, was never exported to the Warsaw Pact or any other country due to its sophisticated systems.
 Some Su-15 were reported to be deployed in Egypt in 1972 but were used with Soviet crews.
 At one point, the Su-15 was considered for use as a strike fighter, but proved to be too specialised as an interceptor to be used in that role.

 After the fall of the Soviet Union, the Su-15 was abruptly retired from the new Russian Air Force in 1993 to comply with the Treaty on Conventional Armed Forces in Europe.
 Most were hastily scrapped in favour of more advanced interceptors, including the Su-27 and MiG-31, but some are in reserve storage for emergency use.
 In Ukraine, the last Su-15s (at Kramatorsk and Belbek) were withdrawn from use in 1996.